nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `editnotes INDEX i/NOTE_INDEX n/[NOTES]`

 - Edits the note at the specified `NOTE_INDEX` of the person at the specified `INDEX`.
-- Both indexes refers to the index number shown in the displayed person list.
+-The index refers to the index number shown in the displayed person list.
+- The note index refers to the index number shown in the notes list of the contact details of the displayed person.
-- Both indexes **must be a positive integer** 1, 2, 3, …​
+- The index and notes index **must be a positive integer** 1, 2, 3, …​

 Examples: